 A while back I received a question from a reader about the old Irish traditions, beliefs, and superstitions that survive in modern Ireland.
 As Felicity and I delve into this topic you'll soon understand why I chose her for this fascinating discussion!
-CLICK THE PLAY BUTTON below to listen.

 A lone tree or bush has traditionally been associated with the fairies, spirits, gods, or ‘otherworldly' people.